cora-schallock/python-school-survival-guide/python_fundamentals/exceptions/exceptions.md

     print("Error: You must enter a number")
 ```
 ------------------------------------------------------------------------------------

+Now if the user inputs `3.21` it will print an error message.

 # Syntax Review:
 * `assert` - checks if a condition is met, and if it is not met it raises an exception